Dushyantgoswami/docs/docs/developers/start/setup.md

 slug: setup
 ---

-The following tutorial will guide developers on how to deploy a `Counter RollApp` with the developers choice of application environment.
+The following tutorial will guide developers on how to build a `Counter RollApp` with the developers choice of application environment.
 Currently available is developing with Go modules via the [RDK](/docs/developers/build/application-env/rdk.md) or using a virtual machine such as the [CosmWasm VM](/docs/developers/build/application-env/cosmwasm.md) and the [EVM](/docs/developers/build/application-env/evm.md).

 :::info NOTE:
 Installing the appropriate version of Go and Ignite CLI are required for all RollApp tutorials.